Approximations for STERGMs Based on Cross-Sectional Data: Discussion

 \section{Discussion}

-We have presented a new form of the EDA for sparse networks, proven asymptotic exactness of the EDA for a broad class of dyad-dependent models, and identified a Markov chain possessing the desired cross-sectional and durational properties at any sufficiently small time step.
+We have presented a new form of the EDA that is tailored to sparse models, proven asymptotic exactness of both the old and new EDA for a broad class of dyad-dependent models, and shown that the continuous-time limit of the EDA STERGMs and its discrete-time relative $R$ have precisely the cross-sectional and durational properties we desire of the dynamic network model.
 Here, we provide some further commentary on these results.